simp/releng-misc/jira_tools/README.md

 -f input file (should be a comma-separated file containing the fields:

+  * ticket id (generated for the table to associate parents and children) note that a sub-ticket has parent.number
+  * summary (short ticket summary)
+  * description (longer ticket description)
+  * component (component name)
+  * blocker (if a previous ticket blocks it, put its ticket id here)
+  * points (story points)

 -s sprint number assigned by Jira (you may need to look it up, usually by hovering over a report option)